The Crossroads of Love, Power, War, and Forgiveness

 John Langs, artistic director at ACT Theatre, returns to Seattle Shakespeare Company to stage Shakespeare’s Troilus and Cressida.
 “This is going to be a play that most people aren’t familiar with or haven’t seen, but it’s one that Langs has wanted to do for some time,” said Mount.
 “This is an anti-war war play, and an unromantic romance wrapped up in a chunk of time out of Homer’s The Illiad.
 The thorniness of this play is so intriguing, and, in the hands of John Langs, I know it will be an event worth seeing.”
 Troilus and Cressida will perform March 17-April 12, 2020.

 “2020 is going to be a very fraught, political year,” said Mount.
 “Misplaced ambition and the price of power exact a heavy toll in this play.
 Desdemona Chiang has knocked it out of the park for us with her stagings of Measure for Measure and The Merchant of Venice.
 While I don’t think her view of Macbeth will be overtly political, it will be a timely and worthy look at the consequences of abusing power for personal gain.
 And hopefully scary.”
 Macbeth will play April 21-May 17, 2020.

 The largest audiences for Seattle Shakespeare Company are the more than 16,000 students who get to experience one of the company’s touring productions.
 Seattle Shakespeare Company’s touring program crisscrosses the state with two 90-minute, 6-actor shows that bring Shakespeare to communities that don’t often see professional productions.
 During the spring of 2020 Hamlet and Romeo and Juliet will tour to schools and venues from Pullman to Wenatchee to Port Angeles.

-Season ticket packages will go on sale April 23 and range from $88 to $176 for all four indoor productions.
+Season ticket packages are now on sale and range from $88 to $176 for all four indoor productions.